james-stevens/powerdns-webui/README.md

 same site as the web proxy to the api provides a solution to this issue.

 These issues are generic browser security restrictions, and nothing specifically to do with this code.

+A fully working example configuration, and instructions, are provided in the `example` directory.